HimanshubhusanRath/kubernetes-repo/microservices-k8s/readme.md

 *Spring Boot Microservices Communications in Kubernetes*
 --------------------------------------------------------
 * Caller-service calls the Callee-service using the service name, not the IP address.
-* The name of the service object mentioned in the K8s yaml file is used to access the service.
-This is the DNS for the callee-service.
+* The name of the service object mentioned in the K8s yaml file is used to access the callee-service using RestTemplate.
+This is the domain name for the callee-service.

 **Note:**
 * Service Discovery : No spring cloud service registry or similar modules are used.
 Service discovery happens using Kubernetes.